 After I left university, I worked at Imperial College, London, on my invention the Droplet Reactor, a very early microfluidic device that I patented in the early 1980s.
 I applied a variant of this system to protein crystallization, and I worked with Professor David Blow – one of the well-known early crystallographers who worked with Max Perutz and others – to develop IMPAX, the first “robot” that was specifically designed for protein crystallization.
-In 1987, another Imperial scientist and I set up Douglas Instruments, and the company has made systems for automatic crystallization ever since.
-In 2011 I made a bet with a colleague in India that I could find biochemical evidence that respiratory viruses respond to temperature fluctuations, and I became interested in the seasonality and temperature sensitivity of respiratory viruses.
-In 2016 my paper on the topic was published in Medical Hypotheses.
+In 1987, another Imperial scientist and I set up Douglas Instruments Ltd, and the company has made systems for automatic crystallization ever since.
+Altogether my papers on protein crystallization and other topics have been cited over 1,470 times.